vercel-community/php/errors/now-dev-no-local-php.md

 # It looks like you don't have PHP on your machine.

 #### Why This Error Occurred
 You ran `now dev` on a machine where PHP is not installed.
-For the time being, this builder requires a local PHP installation to run the builder locally.
+For the time being, this runtime requires a local PHP installation to run the runtime locally.

 #### Possible Ways to Fix It